SmarterCare PPO Plan

 - Acupuncture when performed by a physician or certified acupuncturist; limited to 10 visits per year;

-- Diagnostic lab work and X-rays - routine and non-routine - frequency limits may apply;
+- Diagnostic lab work and X-rays - routine and non-routine;

 - X-ray, radium and radioactive isotope therapy;